 Meet amazing animals with the natural ability to glow in the dark in our special temporary exhibit: "Living Lights!"

-“Living Lights” will introduce you to some of the most strangely interesting creatures in the sea: animals that can give off light through a process called bioluminescence.
+“Living Lights” will introduce you to some of the most strangely interesting creatures in the sea: animals that can give off light through fluorescence or a process called bioluminescence.
 Live animals displayed include flashlight fish, pinecone fish, chain catsharks, crystal jellyfish and more.
 In addition to the marine animals in “Living Lights,” terrestrial examples featured include a scorpion – they’re naturally fluorescent – and a common forest fungus (Panellus stipticus) that glows as its spores mature.